verlok/blog-11ty/content/blog/jake-archibald-in-the-loop-jsconf-asia-talk-transposed/index.md

 setTimeout(callback2, 1000);
 ```

-Well, according to the spec we wrote these two algorithms go parallel, each waits for a thousand milliseconds, and then they need to come back on to the main thread, and they do that by queuing a task.
+Well, according to the spec, these two algorithms go parallel, each waits for a thousand milliseconds, and then they need to come back on to the main thread.
+And they do that by queuing a task.

-So, the browser says to the event loop "hey, I've got something here that wants to do main thread work.
+So, the browser says to the event loop "Hey, I've got something here that wants to do main thread work.
 In fact, I have two things", and it adds each one as a separate to-do item in the task queue.

 <figure>
 	{% image "02 - tasks in the queue.png", "Two tasks are scheduled for execution in the task queue", [648, 1296], "648px", true %}
 	<figcaption>Now two tasks are scheduled for execution in the task queue</figcaption>
 </figure>

-The event loop's like: "sure, that's fine, I'll get around to it".
-So, it runs the first callback, it goes around the event loop and runs the second callback.
+The event loop's like: "Sure, that's fine, I'll get around to it".
+So, it runs the first callback, it **goes around the event loop**, and runs the second callback.

 And that's tasks.
 It would be pretty simple if that's all it was, but it gets more complicated when we think about the render steps.